noevazz/learning_math_for_AI/units/algebra.md

            w = -2x + 17/3
 ```

-There you go, you have solved the equation for `y`, the result may look a little weird but it is still valid.
+There you go, you have solved the equation for `w`, the result may look a little weird but it is still valid.

 ## The Coordinate Plane